dizyd/Similarity-Datasets/README.md

 ## About this repository

 This repository contains the data, materials, and the code to reproduce all analyses and figures in the project *Food, Mammals, & Countries: Stimuli, their Pairwise Similarities and MDS-Dimension Values for Modeling Judgment, Categorization, and Memory in three Real-World Domains*.
+Below you can find information about:

-The structure of this repository is as follows:
+- the folder and file structure of this repository
+- the versions of all R packages used in the analysis (i.e., the session info)
+- and information about the paper (i.e., contributing authors, abstract, link to publication (if available))

 <br>